eugenebolshakov/taknado/CV.md

 ## Past work

-### June 2021 - Present: Senior Software Engineer at BBC.
+### June 2021 - Dec 2021: Senior Software Engineer at BBC.
 London, UK

-The BBC is in the process of [migrating its entire website to the cloud](https://www.bbc.co.uk/blogs/internet/entries/8673fe2a-e876-45fc-9a5f-203c049c9f9c) and a new system called WebCore is being developed for that purpose.
-I work on a small team that is responsible for the routing and resiliency layer in that new system.
-The idea is that incoming traffic to the BBC website needs to be routed either to the new system or one of the previous legacy systems that have not been migrated yet.
-The layer also takes care of performance and resiliency by providing caching, circuit breakers and fallbacks for upstream layers.
+When I joined the BBC, they were in the process of [migrating their entire website to the cloud](https://www.bbc.co.uk/blogs/internet/entries/8673fe2a-e876-45fc-9a5f-203c049c9f9c) and a new system called WebCore was being developed for that purpose.
+I worked on a small team that was responsible for the routing and resiliency layer of that new system.

-Finally it contains some shared functionality that would otherwise need to be implemented in every upstream layer, which makes development more efficient.
-Given its role, as basically the gateway to the BBC website, the layer processes tens of thousands of requests per second during peak times.
+The purpose of the system was routing incoming traffic to either the new system or one of the previous legacy systems that had not been migrated yet.
+It also took care of performance and resiliency by providing caching, circuit breakers and fallbacks for upstream layers.
+Finally it contained some shared functionality that would otherwise needed to be implemented in every upstream layer, which made development more efficient.
+Given its role, as basically the gateway to the BBC website, the layer processed tens of thousands of requests per second during peak times.

 I worked on implementing new features, investigating and fixing performance issues, improving documentation, code quality and development practices adopted by the team.

-The tech stack consists of:
+The tech stack consisted of:

 * A cluster of Elixir apps
-* Inftrastructure configuration using AWS CloudFormation
+* Infrastructure configuration using AWS CloudFormation
 * Custom organisation-wide CI/CD pipeline system
 * Telemetry/StatsD/AWS CloudWatch/Grafana for metrics and monitoring
 * Custom setup utilising Vegeta for performance testing